alireza787b/SkyTest/README.md

 SkyTest's form fields and structures are defined in JSON files within the `definitions` folder.
 It is essential to maintain the "attachments" field name in the tests structure JSON for the application to operate normally.
 Other settings can be customized through the `config.py`.

-## New: Import/Export & Responsive Design

-SkyTest now includes an import/export feature for comprehensive data management and has been updated with a responsive design for optimal viewing on all devices.

 ## Contributing